drupalprojects/twitter/README.txt

   an email to log in and their account password.

 * An existing user signs in with Twitter and then logs in into their Drupal user account.
-This results in the Twitter account mecoming related to the user account so next time Twitter sign-in will work.
+This results in the Twitter account becoming related to the user account so next time Twitter sign-in will work.

 * An existing user with an already configured Twitter account can log in